Argyrotheca: Description

 Some Argyrotheca species have red stripes radiating from the pedicle opening (or foramen).
 These species are among a few living brachiopods with color marking on the shell.
 All other colored brachiopods are from shallow water too.
 This kind of color patterns may be a form of camouflage.
 Argyrotheca is fastened by a very short and thick stalk.
 The shell is biconvex with two high and wide ribs radiating close to the midline (a shell-shape called strangulate) and four radiating ribs of declining height and width further lateral (a shell-shape called oppositely multiplicate), smooth or more commonly multiplicate.
 The inner surface of the shell has many rather coarse pits (or punctae).
 The larger valve (pedicle valve or ventral valve) has a fairly short stump beak (or subtruncate).
-The pedicle opening (or foramen) is large (about ⅓× the maximum with of the shell), almost entirely situated in the backfolding part (or delthyrium) of the pedicle valve (submesothyridid to almost hypothyridid), leaving ample space for the small deltidial plates.
+The pedicle opening (or foramen) is large (about a third of the maximum with of the shell), almost entirely situated in the backfolding part (or delthyrium) of the pedicle valve (submesothyridid to almost hypothyridid), leaving ample space for the small deltidial plates.
 The pedicle collar is well developed, and is supported by median ridge (or septum).The lophophore is large.